-PeaceMakers (In Time-In ToolKit)
+PeaceMakers (In ToolKit)

 PeaceMakers help children and adults connect in daily, playful ways around the things that matter most: our ideas and our feelings.
 Each card delivers a unique, affirming message designed to nurture emotional intelligence including self-love, social skills, a growth mindset, confidence, and more.
 These messages are brought to life by centering conversations, activities, and stories around the themes.

 PeaceMakers are for tots to teens and come with more than seven ways to play:

 - Three welcome cards: these cards will introduce you to the deck and help you get started using them in diverse settings with children ages 3 and up.

 - Seven adult cards: this mini deck, ideal for teens, parents, educators and more, will further introduce you to the deck's seven themes.
 Adults working with PeaceMakers find this mini deck helps them lead and guide by example, especially in times of stress.

 - 35 cards for all ages: simple, affirming messages exploring seven themes, represented by seven peace-making pals: Bear (Power), Fox (Joy), Lion (Balance), Hummingbird (Love), Dolphin (Peace), Owl (Intuition), and Elephant (Forgiveness).

 Mindfulness is paying attention in a particular way: on purpose, in the present moment, with joy and ease.